-The purpose of the Heizer Doctoral Dissertation Award in New Enterprise Development is to recognize and honor outstanding doctoral research in the area of New Enterprise Development.
+The Heizer Doctoral Dissertation Award in New Enterprise Development recognizes and honors outstanding doctoral research in the area of new enterprise development.

-The Award itself will consist of a cash prize of $1,500 and an Award plaque commemorating the winner’s outstanding research effort.
+The Award consists of a cash prize of $2,500 and a plaque commemorating the winner’s achievement.

-- The degree to which the entry fits the specific focus of the Heizer Award described above;
+- Fit with the specific focus of the Heizer Award as described above.

-- The overall quality and effectiveness of the entry's implications for the practice of new enterprise development as defined above.
-While scholarly quality and fit will be the deciding factors among eligible submissions, Heizer Award Winners must have well developed implications for practitioners in the area of new enterprise development.
-Dissertations without such implications cannot win the Heizer Award.
+- Relevance of the work for the practice of new enterprise development as defined above.
+While scholarly quality and fit are the primary criteria, winning dissertations must have well-developed implications for practitioners in the area of new enterprise development.

-The 2019 Heizer Award is open to authors who, in calendar year 2018, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
-This includes any public defense; coursework; revisions, etc. that are prerequisites for earning the degree.
-Exempt from this rule is the completion of any academic ceremony of 'graduation' or 'promotion' that is customary but not a requirement for degree completion.
-In cases where any part of the degree requirements remain unresolved, submission should be submitted the following year.
+The 2024 Heizer Award is open to authors who, in the calendar year 2023, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
+This includes any coursework, public defense, revisions, etc. that are required for earning the degree.
+(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2023.)
+If some requirements have not been completed by 2023, candidates are encouraged to submit for the 2025 competition.

-- a) a cover page that contains the Dissertation Title, the name of Dissertation Author, the name of the University at which the Dissertation was written, the names of all Dissertation Committee members, and the date the Dissertation was officially completed;
+A cover page containing the dissertation title, the name of the dissertation author, the name of the awarding university, the names of all dissertation committee members, and the date when the dissertation was officially completed.

-All three documents should be typed single-spaced with double spacing between paragraphs on 8.5 by 11-inch paper in 12 point New Times Roman font with 1 inch margins all around.
+Both documents should be typed single-spaced with double spacing between paragraphs on 8.5 by 11-inch paper in 12 point New Times Roman font with 1 inch margins all around.
 Failure to follow the formatting guidelines will lead to elimination of the proposal from further consideration.

 SUBMISSION DEADLINE AND DATES

-Submissions should be sent electronically no later than 5:00 pm, Eastern Standard Time (UTC -5 hours) January 31, 2019 to Dawn R. DeTienne firstname.lastname@example.org – Please include in the Email Subject line “2024 Heizer Dissertation Award Submission Materials”
+Submissions should be sent electronically no later than 5:00 pm, Eastern Standard Time (UTC -5 hours), January 22, 2024 to Rachida Justo at firstname.lastname@example.org – Please include in the Email Subject line “2024 Heizer Dissertation Award Submission Materials”

-Authors can submit their work for consideration for only one of the ENT Division’s dissertation awards.
-Thus, those who submit for the Heizer Award cannot simultaneously nominate their work for the National Federation of Independent (NFIB) Doctoral Dissertation Award, and vice versa.
-It is strictly the submitter’s responsibility to submit to the Award which best fits the nominated work.
-We strongly advise that you read carefully the criteria for each award before making your submission.
+Authors can submit their work for consideration for ONLY ONE of the ENT Division’s dissertation awards.
+Thus, those who submit for the Heizer Award cannot also be eligible for the National Federation of Independent (NFIB) Doctoral Dissertation Award and vice versa.
+It is the submitter’s responsibility to submit to the Award which best fits the nominated work.